autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-4.md

 2. Embed the URL safe Base64-encoded URN of the source file, which you obtained in the previous task, as described in the topic [Load a Model](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/viewer_basics/load-a-model/)

-Note: You must prepend ``urn:`` to the URL safe Base64-encoded URN, when you embed it in the JavaScript code, as shown in the following image.
+Note: You must add ``urn:`` to the URL safe Base64-encoded URN, when you embed it in the JavaScript code, as shown in the following image.

 ![URN in Viewer](../images/tutorial_4_urn_in_viewer.png "URN in Viewer")